rhymix/rhymix/README.md

 ### Installation Environment

-Rhymix requires PHP 7.0 or higher, and MySQL 5.0.7 or higher.
+Rhymix requires PHP 7.2.5 or higher, and MySQL or MariaDB.
 Please see the [online manual](https://rhymix.org/manual/introduction/requirements) for more information on server requirements.

 ### Participation in Development